Situation awareness: Cybersecurity threat operations

-In cybersecurity, consider situational awareness, for threat operations, is being able to perceive threat activity and vulnerability in context so that the following can be actively defended: data, information, knowledge, and wisdom from compromise.
+In cybersecurity, situational awareness for threat operations is being able to perceive threat activity and vulnerability in context so that the following can be actively defended: data, information, knowledge, and wisdom from compromise.
 Situational awareness is achieved by developing and using solutions that often consume data and information from many different sources.
 Technology and algorithms are then used to apply knowledge and wisdom in order to discern patterns of behavior that point to possible, probable, and real threats.

 Situational awareness for cybersecurity threat operations teams appears in the form of a condensed, enriched, often graphical, prioritized, and easily searchable view of systems that are inside or related to security areas of responsibility (such as corporate networks or those used for national security interests).
 Different studies have analyzed the perception of security and privacy in the context of eHealth, network security, or using collaborative approaches to improve the awareness of users.
-There are also research efforts to automate the processing of communication network information in order to obtain or improve cyber-situational awareness.
+There are also research efforts to automate the processing of communication network information to obtain or improve cyber-situational awareness.